Aveglia/vAMPirus/docs/HelpDocumentation.md

 2. Before launching the vAMPirus.nf, be sure to run the vampirus_startup.sh script to install dependencies and/or databases (NOTE: You will need to have the xz program installed before running startup script when downloading the RVDB database)

-3. Test the vAMPirus installation with the provided test dataset (if you have ran the start up script, you can see STARTUP_HELP.txt for test commands and other examples)
+3. Test the vAMPirus installation with the provided test dataset (if you have ran the start up script, you can see EXAMPLE_COMMANDS.txt in the vAMPirus directory for test commands and other examples)

 4. Edit parameters in vampirus.config file

-5. Launch the DataCheck pipeline to get summary information about your dataset
+5. Launch the DataCheck pipeline to get summary information about your dataset (e.g. sequencing success, read quality information, clustering behavior of ASV or AminoTypes)

 6. Change any parameters in vampirus.config file that might aid your analysis (e.g. clustering ID, maximum merged read length)